 Due to the wide range of differences in the symptoms, it is essential to understand the warning signs of dual diagnosis.
 These include:

-Invictus Health Group is the leading dual diagnosis treatment center.
-Each of our residential behavioral health center is designed in such a manner that they serve as a peaceful “home away from home.”
+Invictus Health Group works with leading dual-diagnosis treatment centers.
+Each of their residential behavioral health centers are designed in such a manner that they serve as a peaceful “home away from home.”
 Patients live in a comfortable environment where they do not have to worry about the stresses of everyday life.
-Some of our facilities are located in gorgeous beach towns, whereas others are surrounded by picturesque mountains.
-Our houses are equipped with modern, comfortable furnishings, with luxurious beds and baths, televisions, and the occasional ping-pong table.
+Some of partner’s facilities are located in gorgeous beach towns, whereas others are surrounded by picturesque mountains.
+The houses are equipped with modern, comfortable furnishings, with luxurious beds and baths, televisions, and the occasional ping-pong table.
 Weekly outings are a regular occurrence.

-People who choose to stay at an Invictus Health Group’s behavioral health center facility can expect their treatment to last anywhere between 30 and 90 days.
-All our centers are equipped with 24/7 crisis intervention and our trained medical staff is available round-the-clock.
+People who choose to work with Invictus Health Group can expect their treatment to last anywhere between 30 and 90 days.
+All of the partners we work with are equipped with 24/7 crisis intervention and our trained medical staff is available round-the-clock.

 We understand how difficult it can be to cope with co-occurring disorders.
-Our clinical staff will be with you every step of the way to ensure that our dual diagnosis treatment plan meets your expectations and helps you in your recovery process.
-For more information about our mental health and substance abuse treatment at Invictus Health Group, call our 24/7 helpline 866-548-0190 and speak to our representative.
+The clinical staff we work with will be with you every step of the way to ensure that their dual-diagnosis treatment plan meets your expectations and helps you in your recovery process.
+For more information about our mental health and substance abuse treatment through Invictus Health Group, call our 24/7 helpline 866-548-0190 and speak to our representative.
 You can even chat online with a member of our admissions team for further assistance.

 Most Insurance Plans Accepted.
 Call Now for a Free Confidential Insurance Verification.